oracle/weblogic-kubernetes-operator/docs-source/content/userguide/cicd/why-layering-matters.md

 Another option is to find a way to keep the "same" domain, that is, the same domain encryption key, so that we can still roll the domain and there will be no conflicts.

-#### Mutating the domain configuration without losing the encryption keys
+#### Mutating Domain in Image domain home configuration without losing encryption keys

-If we want to make a change in a lower layer without losing our domain encryption keys, then we need to find a way to "save" the domain and then put it back into a new layer, later, on top of the other new (lower) layers, as depicted in the image below:
+If we want to make a change in a lower layer in Domain in Image domains without losing our domain encryption keys, then we need to find a way to "save" the domain and then put it back into a new layer, later, on top of the other new (lower) layers, as depicted in the image below: